rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 Any person if older than 100 may be deemed unnecessary by the local Lord and reclaimed for a new mortal creature.
 This is very infrequent and usually used in direct punishment.

 The Industry Behind the Scenes
+Starting from the beginning, a person who wishes to become a Vein Hunter must first have requisite experience working in another persons outfit or have a degree from a permitted school.
+They are then gifted with a Prospectors permit.
+Which costs 10gp.
+With this you could prospect possible claims and sell reports if they could be worthwhile.
+The next test is to find a pathfinder and  hire his services to help

 ---
 <span style="color:#ffff00">Session Reminders: </span>